adikal25/spatial-ai/self-correcting-vlm-qa/README.md

 # 🔍 Self-Correcting Vision-Language QA with Claude

-Automated verification and self-correction for spatial questions that pairs **Claude Sonnet 4** with depth geometry, contradiction detection, and an explicit reflection loop.
+This project implements automated verification and self-correction for spatial questions by combining Claude Sonnet 4 with geometric reasoning.
+It supports two geometry backends:

+1.Depth-based 2D geometry (Depth Anything V2)

+2.Experimental 3D voxel geometry (NVIDIA FVDB)

+The system reduces spatial hallucinations by detecting contradictions using depth or voxel geometry, then prompting Claude to self-correct using explicit evidence.

 ## Contents
 - [Overview](#overview)